mr7495/COVID-CT-Code/README.md

 **By using [Automated_covid_detector.ipynb](Automated_covid_detector.ipynb), you can apply the automated network on a patient CT scan Images to find out if he is infected to COVID-19 or not**

 The fully automated network takes the Ct scan images of a person as an input and runs the selection algorithm on them to select only the proper ones.
-Then the selected images would be given to network for classification, and if at least 30% (This is an optional value can be changed) of the selected images of a patient be classified as COVID-19, then that person would be considered as infected to COVID-19.
+Then the selected images would be given to network for classification, and if some percent of the selected images (An optional value) of a patient be classified as COVID-19, then that person would be considered as infected to COVID-19.

 The evaluated results of the fully automated network on more than 230 patients are shown in the next table: